 - If you include equations, you cannot use more than three.

-- Equations must be written in LaTeX syntax (e.g. see page 23).
+- Equations must be written in LaTeX syntax (e.g. see this guide).
 If you are having problems with this let us know.

 - Use the Vancouver reference style.

-- Figures must also be cited (unless you made it yourself).
+- Figures must also be cited (unless made by yourself).

-- You must reference to the figure in the text.
+- Reference to the figures in the text.

 - You cannot submit more than one science article (you can submit as many non-science articles as you like – see below).

-- You must be a student (we may ask for proof).
+- You must be a student of physics or a physics-related subject at university level (we may ask for proof).

-jIAPS has the right to edit articles for publication in print or online.
+jIAPS has the right to edit articles for publication in print and/or online.